What is API?

 Types of APIs by availability

 Private APIs.These application software interfaces are designed to improve organizational solutions and services.
-In-house developers or contractors may use these APIs to integrate a company’s IT systems or applications as well as build new systems or customer-facing apps leveraging existing systems.
+In-house developers or contractors may use these APIs to integrate a company’s IT systems or applications as well as build new systems or customer-facing apps leveraging the existing infrastructure.

 Even if apps are publicly accessible, the interface itself remains available only for those working directly with the API publisher.
 The private strategy allows a company to fully control API usage.

 Public APIs.
-Also known as developer-facing or external, these APIs are available for any third-party developers.
-A public API program allows for increasing brand awareness and receiving an additional source of income when properly executed.
+Also known as developer-facing or external APIs, these APIs are available for any third-party developers.
+When properly executed, a public API program can increase brand awareness and provide an additional source of income.

 There are two types of public APIs – open (free of charge) and commercial ones.